Most (city): 18th–19th centuries

 Huge reserves of coal were discovered in the 18th century.
 Most was affected by the Silesian Wars when the city had to pay war contributions.
 After the city's economic conditions were consolidated in the second half of the 18th century, Most was affected by the passage of Napoleon's army at the beginning of the 19th century.
 In the first half of the 19th century, the medieval wall were demolished.
 In 1820, Most was hit by another big fire.

 At the beginning of the 19th century, mining of lignite was started.
-Industrialization began and the turning point was the construction of the railway in 1870, which brought connection with coal outlets.
+Industrialisation began and the turning point was the construction of the railway in 1870, which brought connection with coal outlets.
 The last quarter of the 19th century saw a rapid increase in the number of inhabitants and newly built apartments, and there was an influx of the Czech population.
 A sugar factory, a porcelain factory, a steel factory, a brewery and a city museum were built.

 20th century

 In 1938, Most was annexed by Nazi Germany.
 Under German occupation from 1938 until 1945, the city was administered as a part of the Regierungsbezirk Aussig of the Reichsgau Sudetenland.
 In 1944, there was a subcamp of the Flossenbürg concentration camp providing forced labor in coal mines outside Most.
 The prisoners were mostly Poles.
 Most was repeatedly bombed during the Oil Campaign of World War II.
 The Germans also operated a Gestapo prison in the city.

 After the war, Most was restored to Czechoslovakia.
-German population was expelled in accordance with the Potsdam Agreement and the city was resettled by Czechs.
+The German-speaking population was expelled in accordance with the Potsdam Agreement and the city was resettled by Czechs.

 In 1964, the Czechoslovak Communist government decided to demolish the historic Most due to the expansion of coal mining, including the Gothic city centre, the brewery founded in 1470, the 1910 theatre, and the cemetery established in 1853.
 Only the Church of the Assumption of the Virgin Mary was saved.
 The destruction of the historic city began in 1965 and was finished in 1985.
 Simultaneously with the start of mining, a new city began to emerge, with the first building finished in 1971.
-Newly built, standardized blocks of flats (paneláks) followed brutalist architecture common for that era.
+Newly built, standardised blocks of flats (paneláks) followed brutalist architecture common for that era.
 The destruction of Most brought monetary profit to the state as coal was mined in the locality for an estimated 3 billion CSK.

+A comparison of the city centre of Most (Brüx) in the 19th and 21st centuries.
+The Old Town was demolished in the 1960s to make way for coal mining.
+A new city centre in the style of socialist realism and socialist modernism was built to the south of the former Old Town.

 Construction of the new City Hall began in 1972 and was completed in 1977 after construction delays.

 The Ležáky coal mine in the place of the historic Most was closed in 1999.
 Most Lake was created in that location, by filling the former coal mine by water from the Ohře River.
 It was opened to the public in 2020.